James Adjaye: Career

 A year after his postdoctoral fellowship at the Institute of Child Health, University College of London, Adjaye joined the Max Planck Institute of Molecular Genetics in Berlin as the group leader of the Molecular Embryology and Aging Group.
 He has worked in this capacity to date.
 In 2012, he became a professor at the Heinrich Heine University Düsseldorf.
 There, he is director of the Institute for Stem Cell Research and Regenerative Medicine of the university's Faculty of Medicine.
 He is the also the Chairs of Stem Cell Research and Regenerative Medicine.

 Research work and selected publications

-Adjaye's research focuses on projects that are system biology-based nationally and internationally.
-He models human brain-(Nijmegen Breakage Syndrome, Bilirubin-induced neuronal damage and Alzheimer's disease) liver-NAFLD and kidney injury associated diseases using iPS cells (induced pluripotent stem cells).
+Both nationally and internationally, Adjaye's research takes a systems biology approach.
+Using iPSCs he models brain, liver, and kidney associated diseases such as Nijmegen Breakage Syndrome, Bilirubin-induced neuronal damage, Alzheimer's disease, and non-alcoholic fatty liver disease.

 His works have been featured in journals such as the International Journal of Molecular Sciences, EMBO Reports, Stem Cell Research, Cell Reports, the Journal of Alzheimer's Disease, and BMC Genomics.